BEST-Porto/WORKSHOP_PHP/README.md

 The setup is pretty straight forward, just download this repository as a zip and use whatever folder you want.
 This will run locally on your computer so you access it on the browser with the link localhost:port/, port being the number you choose on the setup.
 For example: localhost:8080

+### DATABASE
+Since I don't want you to be installing anything on your computer or use the terminal/command line/powershell if you're not comfortable with it.
+Download the portable version of SQLiteStudio to manage databases (https://sqlitestudio.pl/index.rvt?act=download).
+Download and extract the zip version for your operating system.